DFE-Digital/eapim-developer-hub/README.md

 ## Env variables

-Get dev env vars and populate .env file, these can be pulled from the release pipeline (do not commit this)
+Get dev env vars and populate .env.local file, these can be pulled from the release pipeline (do not commit this)

 It's recommended to use NODE_ENV=production due to major differences between this and development mode

+Next js does not override env variables found in .env with env.local

 ## runnning